sportdeath/NonlinearSHE/README.md

 ```bash
 ./RGBtoYCbCr resources/mona.png
 ```
-For an image with no more than 5376 pixels represented in 24-bit color and a security parameter of 128, this process completes in about 5 minutes:
+For an image with no more than 5376 pixels represented in 24-bit color and a security parameter of 128, this process completes in under 4 minutes:
+* 30 seconds to generate the YASHE parameters (requires polynomial factorization)
-* 95 seconds to encrypt the image
+* 15 seconds to encrypt the image
 * 155 seconds to compute the homomorphic transformation
 * 30 seconds to decrypt the image